A picture containing logo

 Publications

-A. Book-length Works (sole author / editor / online)
+A. Book-length Works (sole author / editor / co-editor / online)

 James Retallack, 想象欧洲丛书:威廉二世代的德 (Imagine Europe Series).
 (Chinese edition of 16 above) Beijing: Peking University Press, 2013.
 Paperback.
 Pp. ii, 197.
 ISBN 978-7301224977 (Chinese edition cover) (Amazon.com)